TNTurnerLab/ACES/README.md

 When ran successfully these output files should be generated in a unique folder with a naming sceme related to user inputtted files and input threshhold:
 This folder will be created in the same folder as users genomesdb input document.

 View [FILES GUIDE](#FILES_GUIDE): for more information.

+Filenames may vary:
+These filenames will also have the name of the users query file and threshold value in the position where the star is denoted.

 1. <h4> '*_Multi_Seq_Align.fa' </h4>